-- 2.1.2 When all of these components are present, prepare the respirator for operation per Section 3.0.
-See Figure 1 for a typical arrangement. - 3.0 PREPARATION - 3.1 Adjust Helmet Suspension per Section 6.1. - 3.2 Lens Assembly
+2.1.2 When all of these components are present, prepare the respirator for operation per Section 3.0.
+See Figure 1 for a typical arrangement.

+3.0 PREPARATION

+- 3.1 Adjust Helmet Suspension per Section 6.1. - 3.2 Lens Assembly

-Never use the respirator without the fixed inner lens and middle lens in place.
-The fixed lens provides support for the window gasket, and the middle lens compresses the gasket.
-If the gasket is not adequately supported and compressed, leaks can occur which could permit entry of toxic and hazardous dust or abrasive into the helmet.
+Never use the respirator without the fixed inner lens and perforated outer lenses in place.
+The fixed lens provides support for the window gasket.
+If the gasket is not adequately supported, leaks can occur which could permit entry of toxic and hazardous dust or abrasive into the helmet.

-- 3.2.1 The lens system is an important part of the respirator assembly.
+3.2.1 The lens system is an important part of the respirator assembly.
 The helmet is supplied with an inner lens, secured by a thick rubber gasket.
-Held in place on top of the inner lens by the lens frame, are the middle lens and up to three perforated cover lenses. - 3.2.2 Check that the inner lens is in place.
-(See Section 9.1) - 3.2.3 The middle lens and perforated cover lenses are secured to the helmet by the lens frame.
-The middle lens will not need to be changed often because it is protected by perforated cover lenses.
-As one cover lens becomes frosted during blasting, it can be torn off to expose the next lens.
-Check that the perforated cover lenses are in place.
-(See Section 9.2) - 3.3 Belt - 3.3.1 Using the spring clip attached to the Constant-Flow Connector, attach the connector to the belt slide. - 3.4 Breathing Tube Assembly - 3.4.1 Attach the red end of the breathing tube to the threaded air inlet fitting at the back of the helmet.
+Held in place on top of the inner lens by the window frame are up to five perforated outer lenses.

+3.2.2 Check that the inner lens is in place.
+(See Section 9.1)

+3.2.3 The perforated outer lenses are secured to the helmet by the window frame.
+As one lens becomes frosted during blasting, it can be torn off to expose the next lens.
+Check that the perforated outer lenses are in place.
+(See Section 9.2)

+3.3 Belt

+3.3.1 Using the spring clip attached to the Constant-Flow Connector, attach the connector to the belt slide.

+3.4 Breathing Tube Assembly

+A WARNING

+Note the directional flow arrows on the labels at both ends of the breathing tube.
+The flow arrows indicate the direction of air flow to the respirator.
+Flow arrows should point toward the respirator.
+Failure to properly attach the tube may increase noise levels beyond OSHA limits.

+3.4.1 Attach the clamped-on end of the breathing tube to the threaded air inlet fitting at the back of the helmet as shown in Figure 2.
+Do not over-tighten; hand-tight is sufficient.

-3.4.2 Attach the swivel connector on the black end, to the Constant-Flow Connector, or alternate air control device.
+3.4.2 Attach the molded-on swivel connector to the Constant-Flow Connector, or alternate air control device.